tameralssaleh/gil-programming-lang/README.md

 ## Features
 - Built-in REPL
 - Object-oriented design.
-- Simple and familiar syntax for rapid development.
+- Simple, familiar syntax for rapid development.
+- Simple, human-readable and understandable syntax for complete beginners.
 - Cross-platform support.
+---

+## Other Useful Information

+- GIL currently uses an interpreter built in Python 3.13 & above.
+There are plans to build the interpreter in C/C++, this Python implementation is not planned to stay for a long time and is solely used to build GIL as a prototype.

 ---

 ## Syntax Examples